rackerlabs/rackspace-how-to/content/cloud-servers/mysql-connect-to-your-database-remotely.md

    command.
 For example, in the preceding step, you could use `fooDatabase.fooTable` instead of `fooDatabase`.

- - If you're using iptables, you need to add an entry to your firewall rule for TCP port 3306.
+ - If you're using iptables, you need to add an entry to your firewall rule for Transmission Control Protocol (TCP) port 3306.
 You can use the name `mysql` for the port number.